LBHackney-IT/smpa-backend/docs/docs/screens/0-screen.md

     }

+## Reset password

+### Step 1

+`POST /api/v1/users/reset-password/`

+The payload should be just the email address we want to trigger a reset for.

+    {
+        "email": "test@example.com"
+    }

+#### Success Response

+    {
+      "success": true,
+      "message": "Password reset initiated"
+    }

+This endpoint triggers an email with instructions for resetting a user's password.
+It will contain a link to `{BASE_URL}/accounts/reset-password/{TOKEN}`

+### Step 2

+From this URL, send a new `POST` with the details of the password reset...

+`POST /api/v1/users/reset-password`

+    {
+        "token": {TOKEN},
+        "password": "secretpassword",
+        "password_confirm": "secretpassword"
+    }

+#### Success Response

+    {
+      "success": true,
+      "message": "Password reset successful"
+    }

+Both steps will return a `4XX` response if there is anything wrong, with a message about what was wrong.

+    {
+        "title": "Passwords do not match"
+    }

 ## Default data

 There are a bunch of endpoints that you can use to grab default data and associated ids.